 Allied perceptions on security, defence and NATO

-In 2021 NATO continued to monitor Allied citizens' perceptions on defence and security, charting support for key metrics including collective defence, the transatlantic bond and NATO membership.
+In 2022 NATO continued to monitor Allied citizens' perceptions on defence and security, charting support for key metrics including collective defence, the transatlantic bond and NATO membership.
 Each wave of Alliance-wide survey data is published in the Secretary General's Annual Report.
-This extended report includes trend data on familiarity with NATO, support for defence spending, and perceptions on climate change and security.
+This extended report includes trend data on familiarity with NATO, support for defence spending, and support for Ukraine.

-Coverage: 30 NATO Allies: general population over 18 years of age.
+Coverage: 30 NATO Allies plus Finland and Sweden: general population over 18 years of age.

 Sample size: In all countries polled online a sample of at least 1,000 respondents per country was achieved.
-In face-to-face countries at least 500 individuals per country were interviewed.
-28,909 interviews were conducted in total.
+In countries surveyed by telephone at least 500 individuals per country were interviewed.
+30,993 interviews were conducted in total.